Combatd/Hybrid_Cloud_Foundations/README.md

 OVS supports many popular switch features, including VLAN tagging, Link Aggregation Control Protocol (LACP), port mirroring, and quality of service (QoS), to name a few.
 Each AHV node maintains an OVS instance, and all OVS instances combine to form a single logical switch.
 Constructs called bridges manage the switch instances residing on the AHV hosts.

 Let's break down some of these virtual networking components that make up Nutanix AHV.

+### Virtual Networking: Bridges
+Bridges act as virtual switches that manage network traffic between physical and virtual network interfaces.

+The default AHV configuration includes an OVS bridge called br0 and a native Linux bridge called virbr0.
+The virbr0 Linux bridge carries management and storage communication between the CVM and AHV host.
+All other storage, host, and VM network traffic flows through the br0 OVS bridge.
+The AHV host, VMs, and physical interfaces use ports for connectivity to the bridge.
+Next, let's discuss ports.